Mushroom-Daemon/doks/content/writing/short_swipes/throat_grabbers.md

 I like something like "headline ideas" and then the little blips with a cascading menu

+put a QUESTION HEADER style like for AI shit... it's good and works!

 These are HOOKS, FASCINATIONS, and THROAT GRABBERS